Matchbox Diecast

 Selling for around a shilling then, the average pocket money of a child, the matchbox I-75 was within reach of many children making Matchbox Diecast very popular with this young section of the population.
 Later as the models got bigger, Matchbox Diecast redesigned the boxes to accommodate these bigger models.
 The process of redesigning the boxes is also a piece of the company history which many collectors are interested in as well.
 This is because some of the boxes variations are extremely rare and in certain cases more valuable than the diecast model that it contained.

 By 1962, Matchbox Diecast was churning out around a million pieces of diecast vehicles a week.
 Around 75% of Matchbox Diecast models were sold aboard especially in the US and Japan.
-Toward 1969, Matchbox Diecast models were exported to 130 countries consider, Sports Display Cases around the world with 40% of its weekly production of 5.5 million pieces going to the US alone.
+Toward 1969, Matchbox Diecast models were exported to 130 countries also look at, Fascinating Glass Pool Fences in Adelaide: Great Benefits for your Pool Area and Backyard around the world with 40% of its weekly production of 5.5 million pieces going to the US alone.
 Nevertheless, despite its huge popularity, Matchbox Diecast went into financial trouble when the US Company, Mattel, introduced the "Hot Wheels" cars into the diecast market.
 Furthermore, with the onset of the economic crisis in the 1970s, Matchbox Diecast declined further in fortune.

-To avoid financial disaster, have a look at, Link Footer the Matchbox Diecast Company was sold to Universal International Group and Mr. David Yeh who restructured the company and floated it on the New York Stock Exchange.
+To avoid financial disaster, consider, Custom Glass Display Cases the Matchbox Diecast Company was sold to Universal International Group and Mr. David Yeh who restructured the company and floated it on the New York Stock Exchange.
 By May 1992, Matchbox Diecast was sold to Tyco Toys, who in turn was bought over by Mattel in 1997 thus merging the two competing brand under one corporate umbrella.
 Today, Mattel have expanded the Matchbox Diecast series to over one hundred models especially in the US.
 Nevertheless, in the majority of the market the Matchbox Diecast 1-75 series will continue to be a 75 model stable.